Interview Question: Do You Prefer Working Alone or in a Group?

 - For most projects or assignments, I found that having multiple brains working toward the same final product was very beneficial.
 Also, I've always been a team player, ever since I was in grade school and got involved in team sports.
 I know that being cooperative, open-minded, and focused are important aspects of being a successful team member, and I pride myself in having those qualities.

 - I feel more motivated when I work with a group.
 I enjoy having other people around to bounce ideas off of.
 I find that one person can say something that jogs your mind and prompts you to come up with a completely new creative thought or idea.
-I really enjoy that kind of experience.
+I enjoy that kind of experience.
 Plus, I feel that everyone has something different to contribute to an effort because we all come from such diverse backgrounds.

 Answers for If You Work Best Independently